Position (geometry): Relative position

-The relative direction between two points is their relative position normalized as a unit vector.
+The direction between two points is their relative position normalized as a unit vector.

 Definition and representation

 Three dimensions

 Space curve in 3D.
 The position vector r is parameterized by a scalar t.
 At r = a the red line is the tangent to the curve, and the blue plane is normal to the curve.

 In three dimensions, any set of three-dimensional coordinates and their corresponding basis vectors can be used to define the location of a point in space—whichever is the simplest for the task at hand may be used.

 Commonly, one uses the familiar Cartesian coordinate system, or sometimes spherical polar coordinates, or cylindrical coordinates: